chrisb86/ngineerx/README.md

 ### Install letsencrypt

-ngineerx uses [letsencrypt.sh by Lukas Schauer](https://github.com/lukas2511/letsencrypt.sh) as ACME client for certificate creation with letsencrypt.
+ngineerx uses [dehydrated by Lukas Schauer](https://github.com/lukas2511/dehydrated) as ACME client for certificate creation with letsencrypt.
 It's bundled so you have to do nothing here.
-If you used the official python client from letsencrypt, see the [README of letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh/blob/master/README.md) for learning how to import your settings.
-You can find the script, the settings and the certificates at ``/usr/local/etc/letsencrypt.sh``.
+If you used the official python client from letsencrypt, see the [README of dehydrated](https://github.com/lukas2511/dehydrated/blob/master/README.md) for learning how to import your settings.
+You can find the script, the settings and the certificates at ``/usr/local/etc/dehydrated``.

 ### Install ngineerx